-The net surplus result of the Company for the year ended 30 June 2021 was \$2,135,361 (2020: \$47,882 loss).
+The net deficit result of the Company for the year ended 30 June 2022 was \$802,863 (2021: surplus \$2,135,361).

 In March 2020, the Coronavirus (COVID-19) was declared a world-wide pandemic by the World Health Organisation.
-COVID-19, as well as measures to slow the virus, have since had a significant impact on the Australian and local economy and also the operations, service delivery and results of the Company.
+COVID-19 as well as measures to slow the virus have since had a significant impact on the Australian and local economy and also the operations, service delivery and results of the Company.

-As at the date of preparation of these financial statements the impact of the COVID-19 pandemic is ongoing and the situation is rapidly changing.
+As at the date of preparation of these financial statements the impact of the COVID-19 pandemic is ongoing and the situation continues to change.
 The speed and recovery of economic activity is largely dependent on measures imposed by State and Commonwealth Governments and any economic stimulus that may be provided.